pbcquoc/crnn/README.md

 # Training
 ## Training options
-There are a critical options which you need to modify to adapt you dataset's properties:
+There are critical options which you need to modify to adapt you dataset's properties:
 * imgW: should be larger than the maximun width of images in training set.
 All images, which have small width, will be padded in the right hand.
 * imgH: should be 64 in the model since the downsampling rate is 64 pixel in vertical orientation.